hasanqadri/CS4400_Databases/README.md

   >cd 4400-Phase3

 then use npm to install all of the required frameworks and extensions.
 Use this command to do it in one line:
-  >npm i body-parser cookie-parser debug express node-mysql jade morgan serve-favicon node-sass-middleware
+  >npm i body-parser cookie-parser debug express node-mysql jade morgan serve-favicon node-sass-middleware loglevel

 Now you're done and can run the application.
-If you intend on making DB changes, make sure that you setup mysql after.
+You need either setup MySQL or set the environment variables DB_HOST, DB_USER, DB_PASS to a valid MySQL installation.

 ## MySQL Setup (*nix only)
 Using your package manager, install mysql-server and start the service.
 You can set your root password to anything.